Continuation-of-Ashford/ashford-docs/playing_the_game/class_feature_improvements.md

 # Class Feature Improvements (CFI)
 When your Stronghold reaches level 1, you must choose a class which you currently have levels in to associate it with.
 For example, if you have 3 levels of Barbarian and 3 of Fighter, you can choose either.
 However, if you only have 6 in Barbarian, you can only choose Barbarian.

 When you take an Extended Rest at your Stronghold of level 1 or higher as your [Downtime Action](downtime_actions.md), you gain both the benefits of the Extended Rest as well as the [Class Feature Improvements](class_feature_improvements.md) associated with the class the Stronghold is designed for.
+You also lose the benefits of any other Extended Rest effects, including Class Feature Improvements.

 Only the owner of the Stronghold can benefit from a Class Feature Improvement.